Salvador Brotons: Between the United States and Catalonia

 Throughout his career, and especially during this period, Brotons was committed to promoting and including Catalan composers in his concert programs.
 At the same time, the Vallès Symphony Orchestra, under his leadership, was achieving great public success with the Symphonic Concerts at the Palau series.
 The results, considered spectacular by the organizers, led to an expansion of the number of performances starting from the 2000-2001 season, reaching a total of eleven.

 In December 2000, Brotons premiered Stabat Mater, op.
 73, at L'Auditori, which caused a sensation and was warmly received by the large audience in attendance.
 In 2002, he left the Vallès Symphony Orchestra and the Balearic Islands Symphony Orchestra.
 Brotons' tenure as conductor of both orchestras brought respect and confidence, both internally and externally, among the orchestra members, leading to a significant qualitative leap.
-For his final concert as principal conductor of the Vallès Symphony Orchestra on June 22, 2002, Brotons chose Shostakovich’s Fifth Symphony, one of his favorite works.
+For his final concert as principal conductor of the Vallès Symphony Orchestra on 22 June 2002, Brotons chose Shostakovich’s Fifth Symphony, one of his favorite works.

 In 2001, together with his brother-in-law Juanjo Mercadal, Brotons founded the publishing house Brotons & Mercadal Edicions Musicals S.L., dedicated to promoting works by contemporary composers and reviving high-quality pieces that had fallen into obscurity.
 The main goal of the publishing house is not profit but ensuring that the works are performed.

-On April 5, 2003, Brotons premiered the Concert Trobadoresc for cello and orchestra, op.
+On 5 April 2003, Brotons premiered the Concert Trobadoresc for cello and orchestra, op.
 90, with Lluís Claret as the soloist.
 This ambitious work requires the soloist to fully showcase their abilities and is based on ancient songs by Provençal and Occitan troubadours.
 In May, Brotons premiered the cantata El viatge de Kira i Jan o l'arbre de les llengües with texts by Susanna Rafart.
 The work was performed by a total of 11,609 children from 282 Catalan schools in 19 concerts.

 In 2008, Brotons accepted the position of conductor of the Barcelona Municipal Band, coinciding with the band's relocation to L'Auditori.
 He led the ensemble for eleven years.
 The following year, in 2009, he returned to conduct the Orquestra Simfònica Illes Balears after eight years, now with a much more consolidated project and a significantly improved and well-established ensemble.
 He continued in this role until 2013.

-On March 13, 2011, his Fifth Symphony, Mundus Noster, Op.
+On 13 March 2011, his Fifth Symphony, Mundus Noster, Op.
 117, premiered at L'Auditori.
-This work possesses an intimate and lyrical character, with a clear inspiration and an intense, vibrant palette of musical resources.
-Despite its length, it demonstrates great solidity and mastery.
+The work is characterised by an intimate and lyrical quality, with clear inspiration and an intense, vibrant palette of musical resources.
+Despite its substantial length, it displays great structural solidity and compositional mastery.